noahehall/theBookOfNoah/algorithms.md

   - `problem space`
     - an environment in which a search for a solution takes place
+    - things to consider
+      - `space complexity`
+        - maximum number of nodes that will fit in memory
+      - `time complexity`
+        - the maximum number of nodes created to solve the problem
+          - determines whether all of the nodes will fit into memory
+      - `branching factor`
+        - the average number of nodes created in the `problem space graph` to solve a problem
+    - `problem space graph`
+      - visual representation of the problem space
+      - each node of hte problem space graph represents a state
+      - the edges represent operations
+      - movement along the edges represent a state transition      -
     - example
+    - `problem depth`
+      - the minimum number of state transitions required to reach a solution
       - a tile game that has 8 tiles in a 3x3 frame, each tile shows one part of a ppicture and the tiles start in somme random order so that the picture is scrambled
+        - `problem instance`
-        - the combination of the start state, randomized tiles and the goal state (tiles ina particular order) is the `problem instance`
+          - the combination of the start state, randomized tiles and the goal state (tiles ina particular order) -
 ## other things
   - GPUs are commonly used chips for perming algorithm-related tasks
     - specialize in providing support for math-intensive tasks, especially those that involve data transformations